sucho-archiving/sucho-archiving.github.io/browsertrix.md

 Once you're in the same location as your *crawl-config.yaml*, paste this command into the Mac terminal and press enter to start the crawling:

-`docker run -v $PWD/crawl-config.yaml:/app/crawl-config.yaml -v $PWD/crawls:/crawls/ webrecorder/browsertrix-crawler crawl --config /app/crawl-config.yaml --generateWACZ`
+`docker run -v $PWD/crawl-config.yaml:/app/crawl-config.yaml -v $PWD/crawls:/crawls/ webrecorder/browsertrix-crawler crawl --config /app/crawl-config.yaml --text --generateWACZ`

 *For Windows*: after navigating to the right directory in the command prompt using `cd`, type the following command:
-`docker run -v %PWD%/crawl-config.yaml:/app/crawl-config.yaml -v %PWD%/crawls:/crawls/ webrecorder/browsertrix-crawler crawl --config /app/crawl-config.yaml --generateWACZ`
+`docker run -v %PWD%/crawl-config.yaml:/app/crawl-config.yaml -v %PWD%/crawls:/crawls/ webrecorder/browsertrix-crawler crawl --config /app/crawl-config.yaml --text --generateWACZ`

 *Note*: You may have to use 'sudo' at the start of this command.
 If you are on Windows, you may be better off using the absolute path.
 To find the absolute path for your .yaml file, locate the crawl-config.yaml file and copy the directory address in the folder window.